calmworld/taxform_scraper/README.md

 simply replace json with either .csv or .xml

 #### To Download PDF files:
-- run the command: scrapy runspider pdf.py
 - in download_pdf/standalone folder, run python3 main.py 2018 2020

 #### Project Challenges:
 - Getting min & max year was challenging becuase page source only indicated one tag "<td class="EndCellSpacer">".
 - However there was "isDescending=true" in the href of the anchor tag, but that sorted all results, not a specific form.
 - Getting PDF files to download into a specific folder with the file name.
-I managed to get scrapy to create the folder.
-However the files were downloaded into the spiders folder.
+I managed to get scrapy to create the folder inside download_pdf/standalone.
 - Getting specific range of years was challenging as well.